-The Saran Wrap ball game (also called the cling wrap ball, plastic wrap ball game, or Christmas ball game) is fun for family holiday games, group games for youth or adults, or party games for any time of year.
+The Saran Wrap ball game (also called the cling wrap ball, plastic wrap ball game, or Christmas ball game) is fun for family holiday games, indoor graduation party game ideas, group games for birthday party at home, group games for youth or adults, or party games for any time of year.
 We cover game rules, give you ideas for Saran Wrap ball, PLUS secret plastic wrap ball game ideas no one else is talking about!

 If you’re looking for a holiday or party game for people of all ages, you’ll definitely want to add this to your list of party games or fun Christmas wrapping games!